buger-shack/scriptkiddie/network-pivoting-or-tunneling/pivoting-tools/ligolo-ng.md

 # 6. Once selected, type :
 start

-//This will now route the sub network 192.168.0.0 via the ligolo TUN interface and through the ligolo tunnel
+# This will now route the sub network 192.168.0.0 via the ligolo TUN interface and through the ligolo tunnel
-//Allowing you to use any tool from the attacking maching against the new target machine
+# Allowing you to use any tool from the attacking maching against the new target machine
 ```

 ![image](https://user-images.githubusercontent.com/90450439/221353322-0abc5b8e-01dd-491a-b3f7-0a3b050393ac.png)